nikop/steam-help/faqs/Installing SteamOS.md

 ### How do I install SteamOS?

-[section style=warning] ### Warning:
+  ### Warning:
 Both of the following methods will erase everything on the target machine.
-Please ensure you are prepared to remove all content before proceeding.[/section]
+Please ensure you are prepared to remove all content before proceeding.
 Currently, there are two different install methods for SteamOS.

 ### Method 1: